 Recently i started to learn Spanish so installed Duolingo app and inspired by their app which used ViewPager cards animation.
 You’ve probably noticed if you’ve ever used Duolingo :

 Looks pretty cool concept, right?
 I was interested in learning how the Duolingo team did this, so I started playing with a sample project to achieve the same result.
+Apart from this checkout some Best Free Animation software one can use.

 Did you read : Android O features and API you should know